Note: I have recently stopped day trading. This is due to 4 reasons:

 A consistently profitable trader will have a huge salary and the freedom to do whatever they want.
 Running a trading room is a huge commitment.
 It’s like having a job.
 The two just seem incompatible to me.

-The only course I can recommend is from Balance Trader.
-Contact him via his website to inquire about purchasing it.
+The only course I can recommend is from Balance Trader but it seems it is no longer available.
 Please note that this is not a trading system.
 It focuses on the “big picture” and teaches the concept of balance and how to identify balance areas and then to look for trades around these balance areas.
 It does not cover timing entries, trade management, or anything like that.

 Trading forums may seem very helpful to someone new, but I would caution against spending time participating in forums.
 The reason is the forums are full of unprofitable traders.
 Even worse, many of these unprofitable traders are pretending to be profitable trading gurus!
 This can be very dangerous to someone new.
 I can’t count how many hours I wasted investigating ideas & methods I read about on forums.
 It was a wild goose chase.
 Most forums are full of “the blind leading the blind”.